david-drew/Docs-Temp/ONNX_Support.md

 ```

 ### Reshape Feature
 OpenVINO™ does not provide a mechanism to specify pre-processing (like mean values subtraction, reverse input channels) for the ONNX format.
-If an ONNX model contains dynamic shapes for input, please use the `CNNNetwork::reshape` method to reshape the model.
+If an ONNX model contains dynamic shapes for input, please see the [Changing input shapes](https://docs.openvino.ai/latest/openvino_docs_OV_UG_ShapeInference.html) documentation.

 ### Weights Saved in External Files